 How It's Made

-It can take me a lot of time to put together a collection, and a lot of the reason for that is because I obsess over the details.
+It takes me a lot of time to put together a collection, and a lot of the reason for that is because I obsess over the details.
 Every piece has to be beautiful, has to be functional, has to be comfortable, has to fit perfectly, has to make sense on its own but also make sense with the collection.
 I obsess over pockets: where to put them, how many, how big, what kind.
 I obsess over the length of every garment: it can't be too short, nor too long, and it needs to work with a variety of different heights and shoe types.
 I obsess over fabric: whether it's soft, how it drapes, how it looks in different lighting conditions.
 I obsess over linings — and subsequently line just about anything that makes sense to line.
 I obsess over seam finishes and which ones to use (it's almost always French seams).
 I obsess over fit.
 I obsess over details like bias-bound armholes and blind hems.
 I obsess over buttons, as evidenced by my always-growing vintage button collection.
-In some areas of life, being so obsessive might pose a problem, but in clothing design I like to that a little obsession just makes everything better.
+In some fields, being so obsessive might pose a problem, but in clothing design I like to think that a little obsession makes everything a lot better.

 Once I've nailed down the garment I want to make and the fabric I want to make it in, I then begin to draft a pattern.
 Our patternmaking process is done entirely by hand, with pencil and paper and scissors and tape.
-It's essentially like drafting a blueprint for a garment — each section of fabric that will eventually be cut and sewn together starts out as a flat piece of paper, meticulously drafted so that each measurement and curve is just right.
-There's something so magical to me about creating a 2-dimensional pattern and using it to make a 3-dimensional garment, which is why patternmaking is one of my favorite steps in the design process.
+Drafting a pattern is essentially like drafting a blueprint for a garment — each section of fabric that will eventually be cut and sewn together starts out as a flat piece of paper, meticulously drafted so that each measurement and curve is just right.
+There's something so magical to me about creating a 2-dimensional pattern and using it to make a 3-dimensional garment — even after making hundreds of patterns, I'm still in awe of and in love with the process.